MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/set-up-expense-types.md

   Next, accounts should be associated to the expense types.
 These accounts will be debited when posting expense schedule entries.
 The offset account is specified on the **Executory costs payment schedule** lines on each lease.

 1. Navigate to **Asset leasing > Setup > Asset leasing parameters**.
-2. Select **Accounts** and open the **Executory costs** drop-down.
+2. Select **Accounts** and open the **Executory costs** fast tab.
 3. Select the **Expense type** and click **Add**.
 4. Select the book type to be tied to the administrative, or executory, costs from the **Book type** drop-down.

 > [!Note]
-> Multiple book types can be linked to the same expense.
+> Multiple book types can be linked to the same expense account.

-1. Decide whether to have the book be applied to all leases (All), a specific group of leases (Group), or a specified lease or leases (Table) by using the Account code drop-down.
+5. Decide whether to have the book be applied to all leases (All), a specific group of leases (Group), or a specified lease or leases (Table) by using the Account code drop-down.
 If group or table is selected, an Account/Group number must be chosen from the adjacent drop-down.
-2. Select the respective Finance lease main account and Operating lease main account from the appropriate drop-downs.
+6. Select the respective Finance lease main account and Operating lease main account from the appropriate drop-downs.

 When the preceding steps have been complete, you can add expenses through the **Executory costs payment schedule** lines on the **Lease details** page of a selected lease, or when creating a lease.